Working with Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 Source DB cluster

 The Aurora DB cluster where data is replicated from.
-For Aurora MySQL, you can specify a DB cluster that uses provisioned DB instances or Aurora Serverless v2 DB instances as the source.
-For the Aurora PostgreSQL preview, you can only specify a cluster that uses provisioned DB instances.
+You can specify a DB cluster that uses provisioned DB instances or Aurora Serverless v2 DB instances as the source.

 Target data warehouse